rajderks/loud-electron/README.md

 ### Shortcuts

-If you have the old client installed (_SCFA_Updater.exe_) and used it to creat shortcuts on your desktop, these will still work.
+If you have the old client installed (_SCFA_Updater.exe_) and used it to create shortcuts on your desktop, these will still work.
 However, the LOUD Updater shortcut will point to the old client.
 Either create new shortcuts to the LOUD_Client.exe or adjust the existing shortcuts to target LOUD_Client.exe instead

 #### Game Shortcut